 How long does an AI automation project take?

-The next step is to choose one workflow, estimate the current cost of doing it manually, define the target operational change, and compare whether an internal build, platform, specialist agency, or enterprise firm gives you the best risk-adjusted path.
+Choose one workflow, define the operational change you need, map the approvals and failure path, then compare whether an internal build, platform, specialist agency, or enterprise firm gives you the cleanest risk-adjusted path.
+That sequence will save you from more bad demos than any generic top-8 list.

 Ready to Automate Your Business?